colrdavidson/simple_structures/README.md

 # Simple Reference Datastructures in C

-This is a pile of little datastructures for reference and learning [main.c](main.c) runs all the little functions they expose, so it's an decent place to start
+This is a pile of little datastructures for reference and learning [main.c](main.c) runs all the little functions they expose, so it's a decent place to start

 ## Datastructures
 - [arena.h](arena.h) is a very very simple allocator, with a fixed capacity